All about Growing Cotton

 3. Thin out the weaker seedlings in each peat pot after the cotton seeds germinate and begin to sprout.
 Allow one strong, healthy cotton seedling to remain in each pot.

 4. When the cotton plants outgrow the peat pots, cut the bottom of the peat pots and transfer them into 12-inch diameter planter pots.
 Fill the planter pots with a loam-based potting compost mixture, not one that’s peat-based.

 5. Place the cotton plants outdoors in full sun during days when temperatures are well above 65 degrees Fahrenheit and there’s no heavy rain.
 Bring the plants indoors and place them in a sunny window when temperatures are cooler.

 6. Feed the cotton plants once each week with a liquid plant fertilizer that’s high in Potash (Potassium) or use Tomato Food or Rose Food available on the market.
 Follow the fertilizer dosage instructions on the label.

 7. Cotton does not like too much water.
 Water the seedling and mature cotton plants two or three times per week to soak the soil around the roots, allowing the top layer of potting mixture to dry slightly between waterings.

 8. Large yellow flowers appear within 45 days from sowing.
 Flowers wither off and form bolls which crack open to form fluffy cotton in about 130-150 days from sowing.Buy Cotton Seeds

 Growing cotton outdoors in your garden?

-Cotton is a perennial plant but mostly grown as an annual as it cannot withstand frost.
-Cotton needs a lot of sunshine, warm conditions and 4-5 months of frost-free temperatures to mature and produce cotton.
+Cotton is a perennial plant but is mostly grown as an annual as it cannot withstand frost.
+Cotton needs a lot of sunshine, warm conditions, and 4-5 months of frost-free temperatures to mature and produce cotton.